 Nicole, a native of the Pittsburgh area, is PA licensed professional counselor & therapist as well as a group facilitator for Outreach Teen and Family Services.
 She also works in the Kids At Risk Effort (KARE) program, counseling individuals involved in the juvenile probation system.
 She is a facilitator and co-writer of the Choices program, a drug & alcohol education program for teens.
 In addition, she is a trained Aggression Replacement Training (ART) facilitator as well as Outreach’s only ART trainer which allows her to teach other therapists how to facilitate ART classes.
-ART is a cognitive-based intervention designed to promote prosocial behavior in chronically aggressive and violent adolescents using techniques to develop social skills, anger control skills, emotional control, and moral reasoning.
-Her areas of expertise includes, but is not limited to, issues involving alcohol and other drugs, anger, anxiety, depression, relationships, social skills, family issues, conduct issues, trauma issues, individuals with legal problems and stress management.
-A well respected clinician at the agency, Nicole sees clients both at Outreach’s Mt.
+ART is a cognitive-based intervention designed to promote pro social behavior in chronically aggressive and violent adolescents using techniques to develop social skills, anger control skills, emotional control, and moral reasoning.
+Her areas of expertise include, but are not limited to, issues involving alcohol and other drugs, anger, anxiety, depression, relationships, social skills, family issues, conduct issues, trauma issues, individuals with legal problems and stress management.
+Nicole sees clients both at Outreach’s Mt.
 Lebanon and downtown offices.